Hypothermia in Anaesthetised Dogs

 • Supports vital organs and circulation

-• Used in clinical settings for significant heat loss
+• Used when heat loss is significant

 Fluid Line Warmers